11 Tips to Maximize Your Car’s Resale Value

-The Truth about Increasing a Car’s Value
+Increasing a Car’s Value

 If you’re selling your three-year-old vehicle right now, you can’t expect to get the same price that you paid for it (even if you put in a lot of work to get a great price).
 However, you can improve a car’s market value so you can sell at the best possible price.

 There are several things that you can do to increase your car’s market value.
 If your vehicle is currently dirty and has a lot of issues, you can’t expect a pretty price.
 Richard Homan of the Kelly Blue Book says “Unless your car is a rusty bucket of bolts, a professional detailing job is always worth the money.
 If you don’t want to spend the money for a professional job, be sure that you at least wash and wax your car and change the oil.”